lstrojny/functional-php/docs/functional-php.md

 # Currying

 Currying is similar to and often confused with partial application.
-But instead of bindind parameters to some value and returning a new function, a curryied function will take one parameter on each call and return a new function until all parameters are bound.
+But instead of binding parameters to some value and returning a new function, a curryied function will take one parameter on each call and return a new function until all parameters are bound.

 Currying can be seen as partially applying one parameter after the other.